-After World War I, Hollywood became the new movie town and Long Beach became blighted with a very profitable forest of oil derricks.
-Balboa Studios went into decline.
-By 1924, the studio and its properties (some of its more than 100,000 props are still in use today) were auctioned off and the land was cleared for subdivision.
+After World War I, Hollywood, some 24 miles to the north, became the hub for movie-making and Long Beach became forested with oil derricks.
+Balboa Studios went into decline and, in 1918, Horkheimer and his Balboa Studios went into bankruptcy.
+The studios were purchased and renamed Long Beach Studios and film production continued until 1923.
+Studio land in Long Beach and Signal, however, became increasingly more valuable for other uses than making pictures.
+By 1924, the studio and its properties (some of its more than 100,000 props were still being used decades later) were auctioned off and the land was cleared for subdivision.